bigraph-toolkit-suite/bigraphs.bigraph-framework/README.md

     - Predicate checking
     - Specify order of reaction rules
 - Model transformation / Conversions (alpha)
-    - e.g., to GXL, BigMC, BigraphER, BigRed, and Ranked Graphs
+    - into other graph formats, e.g., GraphML, GXL, and Ranked Graphs
+    - for other bigraph tools: BigMC, BigraphER, and BigRed